tskit-dev/msprime/docs/interchange.rst

 The ``position`` column is a floating point value defining the location of the site in question along the genome.

-The ``ancestral_state`` column specifies the mutational state at the root of the tree, thus defining the state that nodes inherit (unless mutations occur).
+The ``ancestral_state`` column specifies the allelic state at the root of the tree, thus defining the state that nodes inherit if no mutations intervene.
 The column stores text character data of arbitrary length.

 The ``metadata`` column provides a location for client code to store information about each site.
 See the :ref:`sec_metadata_definition` section for